 - Healthy fats include oily fish, nuts such as almonds and walnuts, avocados, and oils such as coconut oil and extra virgin olive oil

-Know that you can support your nutrition with supplements if you feel you need to do this.
+Know that you can support your nutrition with supplements if you need to do this.
 Just ensure that they are high-quality or medical-grade (like these from Sakara).

-- Natural yogurt with fruit (you can then add some chia seeds, chopped mixed nuts, a small amount of granola on the top of this if you wanted to.)
+- Natural yogurt with fruit (you can add some chia seeds, chopped mixed nuts, and a small amount of granola if you want to.)